bugcrowd/test-summary-buildkite-plugin/README.md

     bundle install
     rspec

-To generate sample markdown based on the files in `spec/sample_artifacts`:
+To generate sample markdown and HTML based on the files in `spec/sample_artifacts`:

     bin/run-dev